lw8192/Red-Team-Rising/CheatSheets/ActiveDirectory.md

   * [NetNTLMtoSilverTicket | NotMedic's Github](#netntlmtosilverticket---notmedic-s-github)

 ## Active Directory Overview
-Gain control over a domain:
+To gain control over a domain:
 Compromise member of Domain Admin group.
 Compromise domain ctronller -> can modify all domain-joined computers or execute applications on them.

 AD: depends on DNS server, typical DC hosts DNS server that is authoritative for a given domain.